redFrik/yetanotheroscmovieplayer/README.md

 * palindrome looping does not yet work in the raspberry pi version.
 * negative speed (backwards) does not yet work in the raspberry pi version.
+* use the rpitft version if you have a tft display like Adafruit's [PiTFT Plus](https://www.adafruit.com/products/2441)

 testcode
 --